How To Safely Use A Baby Swing Or Baby Bouncer

 It all starts with the angle.
 A lot of baby bouncers and swings position the infant between 30 and 45 degrees from vertical, which isn’t good for newborns.
 The younger babies are, the less resting muscle tone they have, which means a greater risk of their heads flopping forward and obstructing their airway.
 (This is why you lay your infant flat on their back when they sleep.)

 The straps can also pose a problem.
 Entanglement is a threat pediatricians take seriously.
 Sleeping in a bouncer or swing simply isn’t as safe as sleeping on a firm, properly fitting mattress with minimal bedding.
-Still, things aren’t always cut and dried.
+Still, things aren’t always cut and dry.

-“The first law of pediatrics is you don’t wake a sleeping baby,” concedes Hoffman.
+“The first law of pediatrics is you don’t wake a sleeping baby,” says Ben Hoffman, M.D., a pediatrician at Oregon Health and Sciences University and chair of the American Academy of Pediatrics’ Council on Injury, Violence and Poison Prevention.
 “I would never advocate waking a sleeping baby, but if the baby is sleeping in a bouncy chair or a swing, somebody needs to be paying attention to them.
 Those are not safe ways for babies to sleep unattended.”

 Still, it’s not a good option for feeding.
 “Believe it or not, gastroesophageal reflux is worse sitting at that angle than it is lying flat,” says Hoffman.
 “That runs counter to a lot of people’s belief, but that’s what the science tells us.”

-- Always supervise a baby using a swing or a bouncer, but don’t carry it with you.
-Swings and bouncers belong on the floor.
+- Always supervise a baby using a swing or a bouncer, especially if they fall asleep while using it.

 - Keep straps snug, but make sure they don’t restrict the baby’s airway.
 Think about car seat best practices.

-- If the baby can sit up on aided, the swing is no linger safe.
+- If the baby can sit up unaided, then the baby bouncer or swing is no longer safe.